mehanig/Adobe_XMEML_Stepic_Pipeline/README.md

-# Sequence Generator based on XMEML generated from Adobe Premiere CC 2014 #
+# Sequence Generator based on XMEML files generated from Adobe Premiere CC 2014 #

 This repository presents commandline interface for generaning a lot of XML files in format available to import back to Adobe Premiere.